 In the morning, I took a tour to visit the endangered Red Colobus Monkeys in one of the areas the project monitors, and then the volunteers gave me a lift to the CRP Camp with a stopover at the Horse and Donkey Trust in Sambel Kunda on the way.

-Once in the camp, I took part in the afternoon boat tour to visit the chimpanzees and after diner, a little stargazing on the river patio and some interesting talks with the project leader Janis Carter and the other guests, took part in the night-time bushbaby walk.
+Once in the camp, I took part in the afternoon boat tour to visit the chimpanzees and after dinner, a little stargazing on the river patio and some interesting talks with the project leader Janis Carter and the other guests, took part in the night-time bushbaby walk.

 River Gambia NP Map